pippinlee/open-journalism-project/_site/README.md

 **The goal is to show the accessible nature of the open web to anyone interested in the intersection of the web and news.**

+To help contribute first `git clone` this project.
+Then in the project directory run:

+`jekyll serve --watch --baseurl ''`

+You'll then be able to go to `localhost:4000` in your browser to view the site.
+The above `--watch` command allows your edits to a page like data.md or _posts.scss to be seen without having to restart the server.

+The above `--baseurl ''` allows the site to run locally without using the github url structure.

+To test that everything is working, open up `data.md` in your text editor and add a sentence to the How We Got Here section.
+Save the file with your changes, then you should be able to go back to your browser and refresh the page to see the changes.

 ## Content
 * 🌍 [Mapping](#user-content-mapping-)